EndPointCorp/end-point-blog/2021/08/kubernetes.md

 ## Accessing an application via a service

 We can access our service in a few different ways.
 We can use its "cluster IP" which we obtain from the output of the `kubectl get services` command.
 As given by the example above, that would be `10.152.183.22` in my case.
-Browsing to that IP gives us the familiar nginx default welcome page:
+Browsing to that IP gives us the familiar NGINX default welcome page:

 ![NGINX via Cluster IP](kubernetes/nginx-via-cluster-ip.png)

 Another way is by using the "NodePort".
 Remember that the "NodePort" specifies the port in which the service will be available on every node of the cluster.
 With our current microk8s setup, our own machine is a node in the cluster.
-So, we can also access the NGINX that's running in our kubernetes cluster using `localhost:30080`. `30080` is given by the `spec.ports[0].nodePort` field in the service configuration file from before.
+So, we can also access the NGINX that's running in our Kubernetes cluster using `localhost:30080`. `30080` is given by the `spec.ports[0].nodePort` field in the service configuration file from before.
 Try it out:

 ![NGINX via NodePort](kubernetes/nginx-via-nodeport.png)

 How cool is that?
-We have identical, replicated NGINX instances running in a kubernetes cluster that's installed locally in our machine.
+We have identical, replicated NGINX instances running in a Kubernetes cluster that's installed locally in our machine.

 # Deploying our own custom application

-Alright, by deploying NGINX, we've learned a lot about nodes, pods, deployments, services and how they all work together to run and serve an application from a kubernetes cluster.
+Alright, by deploying NGINX, we've learned a lot about nodes, pods, deployments, services and how they all work together to run and serve an application from a Kubernetes cluster.
 Now, let's take all that knowledge and try and do the same for a completely custom application of our own.

 ## What are we building